dachande/t00niebox-client/README.md

 Client component for my custom reimplementation of the [Toniebox](https://tonies.de/).

+This project has been abandoned in favor of [Weecast](https://github.com/dachande/weecast).

 ## Why?

 I like the concept of the Toniebox using little tokens (called Tonies&reg;) that contain small rfid chips.
 Each one of these Tonies stand for a different radio play.
 The magic happens as soon as you place one of these Tonies onto your Toniebox&reg; which then start to play the radio play that is attached to that specific Tonie.